stassa/nests-and-insects/README.md

 describes the results of the characters' actions.
-Nests & Insects' roleplaying system is a percentile system where a composite, "percentile" die (d100) is rolled to determine the outcome of actions and composite "decile dice" (d20, d40, d60, d80 and the d100 itself) are rolled to quantify the results of actions.
+Nests & Insects' roleplaying system is a percentile system where a composite, "percentile" die (d100) is rolled to determine the outcome of actions and composite "decile dice" (d20, d40, d60, d80, d120 and the d100 itself) are rolled to quantify the results of actions.
+The system is designed to remove all mental arithmetic from "action resolution" and to encourage the players to use their imagination to help their characters achieve their goals.
+Everything in Nests & Insects is procedurally
+generated: the Nest, its guardians, items, all challenges and rewards.

 Nests & Insects is a "Roguelike" TTRPG: it is inspired by Roguelike Computer RPGs (CRPGs) such as Nethack, Angband, Moria and ADoM.
 From Roguelike CRPGs it
-borrows: hack-and-slash, dungeon-crawling gameplay; lethal combat; hunger mechanics; and a focus on exploration and experimentation with the game world.
+borrows: procedural generation; hack-and-slash, dungeon-crawling gameplay;
+lethal combat; hunger mechanics; and a focus on exploration and experimentation with the game world.
 From TTRPGs it borrows: weird dice; tortuous terminology with Pompous Capitalisation; over-engineered rules; unclear motivation to learn yet another roleplaying system; and crunch Crunch CRrRUNCH!

 Reading the rulebook
 --------------------